 1:52 So the next day I go out.
 And I'm given a horse and we go get the lambs and we take them to a pen that we built, and we go about the business of animal husbandry.

 2:02 Melanie is the wife of Albert.
 Albert is the shepherd in question.
-Melanie picks up the lamb — two hands — one hand on both legs on the right, likewise on the left.
+Melanie picks up the lamb, one hand on both legs on the right, likewise on the left.
 Lamb goes on the post, she opens it up.
 Alright.
 Great.
 Albert goes in, I follow Albert, the crew is around.
 I always watch the process done the first time before I try it.
 Being an apprentice, you know, you do that.
-Albert reaches in his pocket to pull out, you know, this black rubber band but what comes out instead is a knife.
-And I'm like that's not rubber at all, you know.
-And he kind of flicked it open in a way that caught the sun that was just coming over the Rockies, it was very — it was, it was impressive.
+Albert reaches in his pocket to pull out, you know, this black rubber band, but what comes out instead is a knife.
+And I'm like, "Hmm, that's not rubber at all," you know?

-3:35 So, I do something now I've never ever done on a "Dirty Jobs" shoot, ever.
+3:36 I do something now I've never, ever done on a "Dirty Jobs" shoot, ever.
 I say, "Time out.
 Stop."
-You guys know the show, we use take one, we don't do take two.
+You guys know the show, we use take one; we don't do take two.
 There's no writing, there's no scripting, there's no nonsense.
 We don't fool around, we don't rehearse — we shoot what we get!

 4:00 And Albert's like, "What?"

-4:02 And I'm like, "I don't know what just happened, but there are testicles in this bucket and that's not how we do it."
+4:01 And I'm like, "I don't know what just happened, but there are testicles in this bucket, and that's not how we do it."

 4:15 And he says, "Like the Humane Society?"

-4:17 And I said, "Yes, like the Humane Society.
-Let's do something that doesn't make the lamb squeal and bleed — we're on in five continents, dude.
-We're on twice a day on the Discovery Channel — we can't do this."
+4:17 I said, "Yes, like the Humane Society.
+Let's do something that doesn't make the lamb squeal and bleed.
+We're on in five continents, dude!
+We're on twice a day on the Discovery — we can't do this."

-4:26 He says, "OK."
-He goes to his box and he pulls out a bag of these little rubber bands.
+4:27 He says, "OK."
+He goes to his box and pulls out a bag of these little rubber bands.
 Melanie picks up another lamb, puts it on the post, band goes on the tail, band goes on the scrotum.
 Lamb goes on the ground, lamb takes two steps, falls down, gets up, shakes a little, takes another couple steps, falls down.
 I'm like, this is not a good sign for this lamb, at all.
-Gets up, walks to the corner, it's quivering, and it lies down and it's in obvious distress.
+Gets up, walks to the corner.
+It's quivering, and it lies down and it's in obvious distress.

 4:55 And I'm looking at the lamb and I say, "Albert, how long?
 When does he get up?"